jyellick/obc-docs/techspec.md

 Registration Authority issues enrollment certificate necessary to establish identity for a member.
 Once registered, the member has the required credentials to participate in the network, no need for proof-of-work or proof-of-stake at this point. <p><p>

-Attributes Authority issues butterfly keys to members to transact and to ensure the privacy of the members on the network.
+Attributes Authority issues security keys to members to transact and to ensure the privacy of the members on the network.
 Non-stakeholders can't link the transactions back to the members.
 Transactions appear to be coming from random addresses, completely shuffled by the system. <p><p>

-Reputation Manager allows authorized auditors to link butterfly keys to identity, and consequently, prove the relationship between transactions and members.
+Reputation Manager allows authorized auditors to link security keys to identity, and consequently, prove the relationship between transactions and members.
 </td>
 </tr>
 </table>